 Your gentle reminder

-You’re not behind.
-You’re just building at your own pace.
+Youโre not behind.
+You’re simply progressing at your own unique pace.

-One day, you’ll look around and realise you weren’t stuck — you were rooting.
-You were building strength quietly while the world kept spinning.
+One day, youโll look around and realise you werenโt stuck; you were rooting.
+While the world continued to spin, you were quietly building strength.